Burgestrand/spotify/README.markdown

 ### Facebook vs Spotify Classic

-Users who signed up to Spotify with their Facebook account will have numeric IDs as usernames, so a link to their profile looks like <spotify:user:11101648092>.
-Spotify Classic users instead have their usernames as canonical name, so a link to their profile looks like <spotify:user:burgestrand>.
+Users who signed up to Spotify with their Facebook account will have numeric IDs as usernames, so a link to their profile looks like [spotify:user:11101648092](spotify:user:11101648092).
+Spotify Classic users instead have their usernames as canonical name, so a link to their profile looks like [spotify:user:burgestrand](spotify:user:burgestrand).

 This matters, for example, when you use the function [Spotify::API#session_publishedcontainer_for_user_create](http://rdoc.info/github/Burgestrand/spotify/master/Spotify/API#session_publishedcontainer_for_user_create-instance_method).